See Say for Transit — Enhance Safety and Customer Experience

-Riders are upset when they see a safety, security or maintenance problem, but usually, they won't make a call.
+Riders are upset when they see a safety, security or customer experience problem, but usually, they won’t make a call.

 People don’t like talking on the phone, especially the younger generation.
 Unless they have an easy way to report a problem, riders often just post it to social media.
 And walk away